Showing posts with label FAQs. Show all posts

 Despite stories about people being hypnotized without their consent, neuro-hypnotherapy requires voluntary participation on the part of the patient.

-Myth 3: The clinical hypnotherapist has complete control of your actions while you’re under neuro-hypnotherapy.
+Myth 3: The hypnotherapist has complete control of your actions while you’re under neuro-hypnotherapy.

 While people often feel that their actions under neuro-hypnotherapy seem to occur without the influence of their will, a clinical hypnotherapist cannot make you perform actions that are against your values or morals.